s-shifat/online-auction-app/README.md

 2. During this time users can update or delete there bids.

 ### Step-4
-1. After an auction finishes the interactibility of the post will be disabled and the winner will be showd in the page.
+1. After an auction finishes the interactibility of the post will be disabled and the winner will be shown in the page.

 ### Step-5
 1. Added the appropriate routing for admin dashboard.